shteeven/swisspairing/README.txt

   ------------

   Run `psql -f tournament.sql` to create the database and tables.
-Ignore the errors that say database and tables do not exit the first time this is ran;
+Ignore the errors that say database and tables do not exist the first time this is ran;
   these are just an attempt to drop any existing database and tables from previous sessions.